- BigBlueButton Deprecation and Crosswalk to Zoom

 - Additional Support

 The BigBlueButton Crosswalk document was created to aid Carleton users in transitioning to Zoom.
-In May 2023, BigBlueButton (BBB) will reach end of life in Brightspace.
-Brightspace users will no longer be able to create and host new BBB sessions in their course.
+In May 2023, BigBlueButton (BBB) reached end of life in Brightspace at Carleton.For more information see the support page on BBB end of Life.
+Brightspace users are no longer able to create and host new BBB sessions in their course.
 Instructors are encouraged to transition to Zoom for their online classes and meetings.
-Please download and save any materials from past BBB sessions before April 30, 2023.

 →Watch the Self Migrate Content video tutorial for an overview of how to migrate videos from BBB to Zoom.